Skip to content

 Cindee Warner

-A transplant from Minnesota, Cindee married a Lyman County ranch boy and today the couple serve as Pastors at Water of Life Assembly of God church in Chamberlain.
+A transplant from Minnesota, Cindee married a Lyman County ranch boy.
 Ever since she was a little girl, Cindee wanted to create beautiful art.
 In time, she found abstract art and developed her love of painting.
 Traveling, across 30 countries, Cindee has seen unimaginably amazing artwork, and taught art to young children who create images that speak from their hearts.
 For the last three years, Cinde has painted something for her husband’s weekly sermons.
 She’s been printing some of her paintings, or taking photos of them, and placing the images on mugs.

 David Smith